 Kathryn is an artist, activist and media advisor.
 She has worked extensively in film, theater and ballet as a costumer.
-Aside from fiber and multimedia art, Kathryn is a garden designer and sustainable permaculture advisor.
+Aside from fiber and multimedia art, Kathryn is a garden designer and historic garden restoration advisor.
 Kathryn has contributed two sculptures to The Bodice Project.

 Elise Baach is an attorney and a member of the bar associations of District of Columbia, Maryland and California.
 She has worked in the federal government, the nonprofit sector and in private practice.
 Most recently Elise was appointed by the federal court for the District of Columbia to serve as mediator and arbitrator in two federal class actions.
 In addition to her legal work, Elise has served as a board member of nonprofit organizations in a variety of fields, including disability advocacy, educational opportunity and theater.